1940s Mental Health Radio Plays Unit

 - Appreciate the power of authoritative knowledge brokers, i.e. mental health practitioners, the media, and public mental health educators in constructing notions of “good” mental health

 We heard about two 25-minute mental health radio plays from the 1940s, and decided to have them reenacted for Learning Ensemble by Ryerson University students.
 The radio plays can be listened to in class or on-line.
-Analysis and context audio segments by historical sociologist Kathleen Kendall, the researcher who discovered the plays, can be found in Artefacts Self-Guided Learning.
+Analysis and context audio segments by historical sociologist Kathleen Kendall, the researcher who discovered the plays, can be found in Components Self-Guided Learning.

 Radio Play 1: The Daydreamer Transcription

 Donald’s father is unfair and distant, and his mother undermines his sense of accomplishment and ability.
 No wonder the troubled teenager escapes into daydreaming, with tragic results.

 Radio Play 2: The Woman Who Turns Back Transcription

 Frances is a reliable young woman with a good job and a nice boyfriend.
 When her roommate Ruby recklessly quits her job and foolishly loses her boyfriend, she turns to Frances for support.
 Affection and disaster ensue.